How to treat foraminal stenosis

-There are a variety of spinal conditions that can cause foraminal narrowing.
-A herniated disc occurs when an intervertebral disc becomes weak, ruptures and expels its inner disc material into the spinal canal.
-A bulging disc occurs when the disc wall distends and pushes beyond its normal perimeter.
-Bone spurs are extra growths of smooth bone that the body produces in response to a weakened spine.
-All of these conditions can lead to the tissue expansion into space normally occupied by neural tissue, hence the narrowing known as foraminal stenosis.
+There are many spinal conditions that can cause foraminal narrowing.
+Most of them are related to the effects of aging or excessive wear on the spine.
+For example, a bulging disc occurs when a disc’s wall expands and pushes beyond its normal perimeter.
+A herniated disc occurs when a spinal disc weakens, ruptures and pushes inner disc material into the spinal canal.
+A spinal bone spur is an additional growth of smooth bone that the body produces in response to reduction in spinal joint stability.
+All of these conditions can lead to expansion of tissue into space normally occupied by nerve structures, producing the narrowing known as foraminal stenosis.

-Symptoms of spinal stenosis depend on the specific region of the spine affected.
-They can include any combination of the following:
+The symptoms of foraminal stenosis depend on the area of the spine affected.
+These areas include the following:

-- Foraminal cervical stenosis – this may include numbness or tingling in the neck or upper back.
+- Cervical foraminal stenosis.
+This may include pain, numbness or tingling in the neck or upper back.
 Symptoms are experienced when rotating the head and neck.
-Symptoms may be localized, or it may radiate down the upper back and into the shoulders, arms, and hands.
+Symptoms may be localized, or it may radiate down the upper back and into the shoulders, arms and hands.

-- Foraminal thoracic stenosis – this may include pain that seems to surround the rib cage, sternum, and abdomen.
-Twisting from the waist or moving from side to side may generate a “pins-and-needles” sensation.
+- Thoracic foraminal stenosis.
+This may include pain that seems to surround the rib cage, sternum and abdomen.
+Twisting from the waist or moving from side to side may generate a pins-and-needles sensation.

-- Foraminal lumbar stenosis – this is one of the most common forms of foraminal stenosis.
+- Lumbar foraminal stenosis.
+This is one of the most common forms of foraminal stenosis.
 Symptoms in the lower back may remain localized, or may radiate through the buttocks and legs.
-Radiating symptoms may indicate sciatic nerve compression.

 Your doctor will most likely start your treatment with conservative methods, which can include pain medication, physical therapy, lifestyle changes and hot/cold therapy.
 These methods often are successful, but for some patients, they are unable to provide the relief necessary for a healthy and active lifestyle.